Can Dogs Eat Cucumber? – Itsaboutdog

 Can You Offer Your Dog Cucumber in Vinegar and Dill Cucumbers?

 Feeding your dog cucumbers is safe.
-However, preserving agents such as vinegar, salt, etc., are not recommended to your dog’s diet.
+However, preserving agents such as vinegar, salt, etc., are not recommended for your dog’s diet.
 An occasional slice of a pickle may not harm your pet, but keeping your pet away from pickles is best.

 Vinegar is harmful to dogs with kidney issues.
 Excessive sodium can be fatal for your dog.
 Pickles usually contain high amounts of both these ingredients and a variety of spices.
 It is best to stick to fresh cucumbers for your dog’s diet.